 Safety in Fukushima

-Plan your trip and travel to Fukushima with peace of mind by understanding the latest situation in the eastern parts of Fukushima, affected by the 2011 earthquake.
+Plan your trip and travel to Fukushima with peace of mind by understanding the latest situation in the eastern parts of Fukushima affected by the 2011 disaster.

-Learn about how Fukushima as a whole has recovered over time and is thriving as a tourism destination in its own right.
+Learn about how the whole of Fukushima has recovered over time and has become a thriving tourist destination in its own right.

 Table of Contents